shamess/shamess.github.io/_posts/2023-01-29-this-week-in-learnings-4.markdown

   label == DriverFrontSideTyre || label == PassengerFrontSideTyre || label == PassengerRearSideTyre || label == DriverRearSideTyre
   ```
 * I found a copy of _Three Cheers For Sweet Revenge_ for £1, which made me not feel bad about having bought (and lost) it so many times.
 I also found a copy of _For Those Who Have Heart_ (A Day To Remember), which I only wanted because there's a really good cover of a [Kelly Clarkson song] on it.
+  * I also found _A Fever You Can't Sweat Out_ (Panic!) in CEX.
+It's like hunting for relics in charity shops, CEX-like places, and HMV.
+* Totally out of the blue, I've also decided to start backing up my DVD collection.
+VLC can apparently do this, but I couldn't make it work.
+So, I paid for  'Winx DVD Ripper Platinum', which felt like the riskiest purchase I've made online ever.
+But so far appears totally legit.
+It manages to get around all the copy protection issues that I've thrown at it so far.
+All the files get thrown onto Plex and it's starting to look like my own Apple Music-and-Netflix service.
+It's really exciting.
+I don't know why.

 [gist]: https://www.postgresql.org/docs/current/pgtrgm.html#id-1.11.7.44.8
 [Kelly Clarkson song]: https://www.youtube.com/watch?v=Gy4Uq86QbaE